 John M. Starcher, Jr. Esq.

-John Starcher is president and CEO of Bon Secours Mercy Health.
+John Starcher is CEO of Bon Secours Mercy Health.
 As the leader of one of the largest health care systems in the U.S., Starcher oversees the development of system strategies and operations for 50 Mercy Health and Bon Secours hospitals and more than 1,000 sites of care across Ohio, Kentucky, New York, Maryland, Virginia, South Carolina and Florida, as well as five locations across Ireland.
 Bon Secours Mercy Health employs more than 60,000 people including 2,600 employed U.S. providers and 450 Irish consultants, and has pro forma net operating revenue of approximately $10 billion.

 Previously he served as president and CEO of Mercy Health, the largest provider of health care in the state of Ohio.